 April Brenning began playing the violin in fourth grade in the Arlington Independent School District’s orchestra program and continued until she graduated from the University of Texas at Arlington where she studied violin under Dr. Robert McCashin and graduated with her Bachelor of Music in 1993.
 Ms. Brenning also learned fiddle music from her dad who was a western swing fiddler and played in many jam sessions during her childhood with family member.
 While attending college she served in the U.S. Army Reserves.

 Ms. Brenning began teaching private violin and viola lessons in 1996 for the Arlington Independent School District.
-After moving to Granbury in 1998, she started a private studio and began studies to become a registered Suzuki teacher.
-She created and taught the strings program at Cornerstone Christian Academy in Granbury from 2005 through 2013.
-Ms. Brenning taught private lessons for the violin, viola, cello, banjo and guitar in Granbury until 2017 and started the Hood County Community Orchestra.
-She currently is an orchestra director in the Fort Worth Independent School District.
+After moving to Granbury in 1998, she started a private studio as a registered Suzuki teacher.
+Ms. Brenning taught private violin, viola, cello, banjo and guitar lessons in Granbury until May 2017.
+She currently resides in Fort Worth and is an orchestra director in the Fort Worth Independent School District.

 Church music is a big part of Ms. Brenning's life.
 She has been playing on contemporary praise and worship teams since 1985.
 Playing in this environment helped develop her ability to play by ear and improvise.
 Ms. Brenning is also a member of the Brazos Chamber Orchestra.